STEP 2: Connect building science to construction reality.

 Note: the hands-on Workshop is an OPTIONAL add-on that can be experience before or after taking the Exam.
 It is not part of the Exam prep core curriculum, but for many people it helps continue their education and solidify the classroom learning.

-In order to be eligible to attend an Emu Passive Pod workshop, you must meet one of the following criteria:
+PREREQUISITES: Anyone registering for an Emu Passive Pod Workshop must be able to demonstrate that they meet one of the following criteria:

 This is not your typical builder training.

 No product sales pitches.
 No influencer deals.
-All research.
+Research to reality.

 Meet Emu’s Passive Pod